Melamchi: Education

-About 57 percent of household head are literate.
-Over 18 percent has received some form of education without attending school, and around 12 percent have some primary level of education, over 15 percent have completed high school and over 11 percent have completed degree.
-There are 78 primary schools, 10 lower secondary schools, 9 secondary schools and 2 Higher Secondary Schools (10+2) are run by the government in the valley area.
+About 57 percent of the population are literate.
+Over 18 percent has received some form of education without attending school, around 12 percent have some primary level of education, over 15 percent have completed high school, and over 11 percent have completed degree.
+There are 78 primary schools, 10 lower secondary schools, 9 secondary schools, and 2 higher secondary schools.
 In addition, there are 6 boarding schools run by the private sector.